top of page

 I see it as honouring life changing—what life was, and what it’s changing into.

-KT: Ah!
+EFL: Ah!
 Change is hard.
 Why is it so hard?!

 MM: Change is so hard!
 Happiness transitions can absolutely bring about a grief process, and there can be multiple nuances.
 Look at marriage for example.
 You're transitioning, you’re happy and excited, but your life as a single person is over.
 Micro-grief is likely going to come up.
 The prize is if you can learn to be with that grief, you can have completion with the old and move joyfully, and whole-heartedly into the new.

-KT: Alright, so we all need a little support from time to time to get through these things!
+EFL: Alright, so we all need a little support from time to time to get through these things!
 From the perspective of Ayurvedic medicine and your shamanic background, what assistance can the plant world have to offer us?

 MM: They are an incredible support!
 Through my training I follow an animistic path, which means recognizing everything holds a soul and spirit including plants.
 Plants are an incredible source of wisdom, which are purely supportive because of their unique connection to the earth.
 My belief and part of why I started my line of Vedic Smudge Sprays is because there are specific roles, and wisdom provided by plants which are supportive of emotional processing, or cutting energetic ties.